Early Intervention (by Age 7!) Is Key

 What Is the First Step?

 If your child’s teeth are overcrowded, you suspect a bite problem, or you have noticed bad habits or aches and pains, visit for a free consultation.
-Dr. Rondeau will take a look and let you know if he thinks your child’s orthodontic problem can be corrected with early intervention.
-And a visit may not lead to immediate treatment, but it at least will make both Dr. Rondeau and you aware of what’s to come.
+Dr. Sep will take a look and let you know if he thinks your child’s orthodontic problem can be corrected with early intervention.
+And a visit may not lead to immediate treatment, but it at least will make both Dr. Sep and you aware of what’s to come.
 Even if you are simply making the appointment for peace of mind, we would love to see you and your child.
 Remember, early intervention is the key, so a first visit now is a great first step.

 Interested in your free orthodontic consultation?
 Schedule it today!

-Call Rondeau & Associates in London, ON to schedule your appointment: (519) 455-4110.
+Call Dr. Sep in London, ON to schedule your appointment: (519) 455-4110.